 Another early win project planned, which forms a priority within this strategy is to improve connections between Northlight and the town centre.
-Funding (LCC and LEP -Local Growth Fund) has been secured for some highway junction / street work improvements and the work will be delivered in 2016-17 as part of wider Burnley-Pendle M65 Growth Corridor programme of work.
+Funding by Pendle Council, LCC and the LEP (Local Growth Fund) has been secured for some highway junction / street work improvements and the work will be delivered in 2016-17 as part of wider Burnley-Pendle M65 Growth Corridor programme of work.